ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 As you can see fourth version still provide standart functionality though `0x0` op-code similar to previous versions. `0x2` and `0x3` operations provide manipulations for plugins dictionary, note that in case of `0x2` you need to deploy plugin with that address by yourself. `0x1` op-code in contrast also provide deployment process with `state_init` field.

 :::tip
-If `state_init` name doesn't tell you much by itself take a look at those references:
+If `state_init` doesn't tell you much by its name take a look at those references:
  * [addresses-in-ton-blockchain](/v3/documentation/smart-contracts/addresses#workchain-id-and-account-id)
  * [send-a-deploy-message](/v3/documentation/smart-contracts/func/cookbook#how-to-send-a-deploy-message-with-stateinit-only-with-stateinit-and-body)
  * [internal-message-layout](/v3/documentation/smart-contracts/message-management/sending-messages#message-layout)